Discover insights on employee recognition and engagement, workplace culture, performance management, people analytics, and more.

 Gallup’s 2022 State of the Global Workplace Report asks: Are your employees thriving, struggling or suffering?
 Companies with engaged workers (thriving) have 23% higher profit compared to companies with unhappy workers (struggling or suffering).
 When employees are engaged and thriving, they experience significantly lower stress, and this plays a massive role in their responsibilities at work and outside of work.

 There is a significant correlation between employee recognition and employee engagement – recognition boosts employee engagement and contributes to mental wellbeing.
 In fact, the absence of recognition can lead to the deterioration of an employee’s psychological health and, ultimately, their performance.
-Employee wellbeing is not just “health benefits” and “time off”; it’s providing a promise and a commitment to your employees that you take their wellbeing seriously.
+Employee wellbeing is not just health benefits and time off; it’s providing a promise and a commitment to your employees that you take their wellbeing seriously.

 Let’s go back to the question: “what makes a great workplace?”.
 Implementing an employee recognition platform isn’t the whole solution – making recognition an extension of your core values, your talent strategy, and a regular habit within your organization is the key.
 So, how do you build a culture of recognition?